stroggprog/rtap/README.md

 For the test client (in a separate terminal window):
 ```
 cd rtapcli
+go mod tidy
 go run .
 ```

-The test client shoul output some data and then terminate.
+The test client should output some data and then terminate.

 To exit the server on Windows, type Ctrl-C. You can do so on Linux too, but the server also outputs the kill command if you prefer to do it that way.
 I have no idea how to terminate it on a Mac, but if you're running one I'm sure you do.